 Joint Demat and Trading Account Details

-If you intend to invest in the Indian securities market, you need to open a trading account.
-A trading account is one which enables you to buy and sell your market securities and execute your share market trades.
-You also need another account, known as a demat account wherein you can hold those securities in an electronic form.
-So, if you intend to invest in the share market, you need both demat and trading accounts.
+If you intend to invest in the Indian securities market, you need to open a Trading Account.
+A Trading Account is one which enables you to buy and sell market securities and execute share market trades.
+You also need another account, known as a Demat Account, where you can hold those securities in an electronic form.
+So, if you intend to invest in the share market, you need both Trading and Demat accounts.

-These accounts are provided by stock brokerage companies, known as stockbroker, and it is recommended that you open your demat and trading accounts with the same entity.
+These accounts are provided by stock brokerage companies, known as stockbrokers, and it is recommended that you open your Demat and Trading accounts with the same entity.

-To open the trading account online, you need to visit the broker's website and apply.
+To open the Trading Account online, you need to visit the broker's website and apply.
 Follow the instructions, provide your contact details in the application form and submit it to the broker.
-The broker contacts you and assists you with opening the trading account online (if required), wherein you have to submit copies of your PAN, identity and address proof documents (as per the Official Valid Documents list) and complete the KYC formality.
-The broker then opens your trading account in a few minutes.
+The broker will contact you and assist you with opening the Trading Account online (if required), wherein you have to submit copies of your PAN, identity and address proof documents (as per the Official Valid Documents list) and complete the KYC formality.
+The broker will then open your Trading Account in a few minutes.

 The account opening process can also be completed offline by visiting the branch or office of the broker with your PAN, ID and address proof documents.

 Additional Read: How to Open Demat and Trading Account?

 Can You Open A Trading Account Jointly?

 Investors can't open a trading account jointly.
 You can open a trading account only against a single name.
 This is attributed to the fact that every trading account is linked to the investor's individual PAN number.
 The PAN number linked to the investor allows the IT department to track the income and investment details and the tax liabilities of the investor.
 It also eliminates any confusion regarding tax liabilities, which may arise when trades are conducted jointly by two or more people.